Welcome to the second annual Music Game Jam, where you create a music-related game in two weeks!

 3) Lots of feedback from other participants and YouTubers/streamers (see below)!

-4) Most importantly, the satisfaction of finishing an awesome music-related game in less than 10 days!
+4) Most importantly, the satisfaction of finishing an awesome music-related game in just two weeks!

 Jams are more fun when there's a community, so come join our Game Jammers Discord!